okrcode/stubhub/README.md

 ```

-- After execution, the data will be saved in a JSON file called scraped_data.csv in the same directory as the script.
+- After execution, the data will be saved in a csv file called scraped_data.csv in the same directory as the script.